TheJumpCloud/support/PowerShell/ModuleChangelog.md

 - New Function: Set-JCUserGroupLDAP to toggle the LDAP presentation on/off for JumpCloud user groups.
 - New Function: Get-JCCommandTarget to query the JumpCloud systems or system groups associated with a JumpCloud command.
-- New Function: Add-JCCommandTarget to add JumpCloud system or system group associations with JumpCloud commands.
+- New Function: Add-JCCommandTarget to add JumpCloud system or system group associations to JumpCloud commands.
-- New Function: Remove-JCCommandTarget to remove JumpCloud system or system group associations with JumpCloud commands.
+- New Function: Remove-JCCommandTarget to remove JumpCloud system or system group associations from JumpCloud commands.

 #### BUG FIXES: